MCassetti/MCassetti.github.io/_posts/2018-07-25-project-luther.md

 ![alt_text](https://raw.githubusercontent.com/MCassetti/MCassetti.github.io/master/public/polynominal.png)

-Taking a closer look at the non-linear regressors, we get even better validation and test scores, in some cases close to .95 r^2 value.
+Taking a closer look at the non-linear regressors, we get even better validation and test scores, in some cases close to .95 r_squared value.
 This is incredible, but the real question comes down to price prediction, which our model would indicate we have found a btc price crystal ball.
 Unfortunately after trying to predict the daily price of btc, given known feature values, the predictions did not seem to go as planned.